ericsnoddy/MP3Player/README.md

 and objects, etc. console.run() method is run every program loop (see main.py).
 Example methods include all the media
 functions: mute(), play(), skip() etc. All these button-click functions take a button sprite object as an input; these button sprites are specialized classes, some inherited from others, all inheriting from pygame.Sprite. (see button.py) The buttons do not handle the media functions themselves, except in rare circumstances as convenience dictated.

+Many of the media functions in console.py must interact with each other.
+Since media function methods input only the button intended for the primary function--eg, the stop_btn obj when stop button is activated--I wrote a private method self._get_button(btn) that retrieves the relevent buttons for interacting from within other subclasses.
+In the method console.stop(stop_btn), eg, we need to deactivate play and pause if those buttons are active at the time the stop button is clicked:

+def _get_button(self, label):
+    btns = []
+    for btn in self.buttons.sprites():
+        if btn.label == label:
+            btns.append(btn)
+    return btns[0]

+Here is an example media function:

+def pause(self, pause_btn):

+    # log the click time to begin cooldown period
+    pause_btn.log_click()

+    # get the play button obj
+    play_btn = self._get_button('play')

+    # global flag for song has been started is True and pygame check for song is playing (not paused) is True
+    if self.song_in_progress and pg.mixer.music.get_busy():

+        # if both True, activate the pause button; deactivate the play button; pause the mixer
+        pause_btn.activate()
+        play_btn.activate(False)
+        pg.mixer.music.pause()

+    # if the song has been started but it's not currently playing it must be paused; unpause the mixer
+    elif self.song_in_progress:
+        pause_btn.activate(False)
+        play_btn.activate()
+        pg.mixer.music.unpause()

+    # if a song has not been started do nothing

 console.py handles song-over events, exiting, metadata extraction (using display.py method), displaying the song duration and length, and heeding a signal to change to song based on list UI clicks.
 All of the media buttons should behave exactly as traditional for mp3 player programs.
-Some of the console's public methods are just pass-through functions acting as a communication mediary between main.py input handling and obj classes such as slider.py.
+Some of the console's public methods are just pass-through functions acting as a communication mediary between main.py input handling and obj classes such as slider.py, in order to keep the code clean and readable:

+def scroll(self, direction, page=False):
+    self.list_ui.scroll(direction, page)

 console.py/__init__() sets up many variables and objs from flags to pre-rendered text to sprite groups.
 It must be passed the display window and the play mode from init in main.py.
 When self.setup_mode is True (program first run), the song list is enumerated with file paths from selected root folder, and the list UI and NowPlaying objs are initiated with the song file paths.
 At the end of setup, a song is loaded, highlighted in the list, and ready for play.

-Many of the media functions in console.py must interact with each other.
-For example, when the play button is activated, the stop button must deactivate.
-Since media function methods input only the button intended for the primary function-- eg, the stop_btn obj when stop button is activated--I wrote a private method self._get_button(btn) that retrieves the relevent buttons for interacting from within other subclasses.
-In the method console.stop(stop_btn), eg, we need to deactivate play and pause if those buttons are active when stop button is clicked:

-    play_btn = self._get_button('play')
-    play_btn.activate(False)

-    pause_btn = self._get_button('pause')
-    pause_btn.activate(False)

 console.run() contains all of the update and draw functions which loop every frame.